jaredly/PudgePacket.github.io/_posts/2014-07-28-first-taste-of-rust.markdown

 let first_letter = line.as_slice().chars().next();
 {% endhighlight %}

 `first_letter` is now an [Option](http://doc.rust-lang.org/std/option/)\<char\> that might contain a character.
-Rusts pattern matching lets us check for the existence of the character as well as which character it is at the same time.
+From a C++ perspective we can think of Option as an enum that holds different types instead of different values.
+Option can be Some\<char\> or None.
+In this instance we're pattern matching against type as well as value, the type of Some\<char\> or None as well as the individual char value.
 What we're left with is:

 {% highlight rust %}
 match first_letter {